ramirza1/Rehan-Mirza/_pages/phd-guidance.md

 - Focusing on non-academic experiences without connecting to research potential
 - Generic statements that could apply to any program

-**Every sentence should focus on:** What research you're interested in, what activities you've conducted, specific contributions you've made, what you've learned, which faculty you'd like to work with, or what you'd like to do in future.
+Every sentence should be focused on one of the following:

+- What research you’re interested in, grounded in specific topics and research questions
+- What research (or professional) activities you’ve conducted, with a focus on research questions and methodologies
+- Specific contributions you’ve made through thoughts and actions
+- What you’ve learned from these activities, and reflections for future work
+- Which faculty you’d like to work with, grounded in specific topic and research questions
+- Optionally, what coursework you’d like to study, grounded in specific topics and research questions
+- What you’d like to do in future, grounded in a how a PhD will enable you to get there

 **On the writing process,** start drafting early, ideally late September or early October for December deadlines.
 Your first draft will not be good, and it’s going to take many iterations.
 Make sure you read other statements from successful students in your field, and a few different guides, some of which I’ve linked in the resources section below.